flokoe/bash-hackers-wiki/docs/snipplets/kill_bg_job_without_message.md

     ./bg_kill1.sh: line 11:  3413 Killed                  sleep 300
     Yes, we killed it

 This is more or less a normal message.
-And it can\'t be easily redirected since it's the shell itself that yells this message, not the command `kill` or something else.
+And it can't be easily redirected since it's the shell itself that yells this message, not the command `kill` or something else.
 You would have to redirect the whole script's output.